pthom/multiplicative-persistence/Readme.md

 I stopped at 10^411 (after 1 hour), so that I can safely say that
 > There is no number <10^(411) with multiplicative persistence > 11

+## Comparing performance of different algorithms

+With ALGO_USE_COROUTINES
+TIME:200,8.79611 Memory: 840KB

+With ALGO_USE_VECTORS
+TIME:200,8.78177 Memory: 188MB

+With ALGO_USE_RANGES
+TIME:200,9.05088 Memory: 860KB